HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 Ranges Debugger
 ***************

 This is simply a convenience node.
-It republishes the range measurements in an ordered fashion under the topic :code:`debug`.
+It republishes the range measurements in an ordered fashion under the topic :code:`/bluerov00/range_debugger/debug`.
 This allows you to plot the measurements from each tag individually.

 The Distance Sensor